 Our tool uses the following Langmuir isotherm equation:

-- P - partial pressure of the gas, or the molar concentration of the liquid
+- - partial pressure of the gas, or the molar concentration of the liquid.

-The adsorbate particles hit the surface of adsorbent just like little bullets into the shooting target.
-The greater the surface, the bigger the shooting target, the easier it is to hit the target.
+The adsorbate particles hit the surface of the adsorbent, just like little bullets hitting the target.
+The greater the surface, the bigger the target, and the easier it is to hit the target.

 As a result, the Langmuir isotherm graph is pretty steep at the beginning, when we increase the pressure or concentration, supplying the system with new bullets.
 After a while, however, all the places on the surface of the adsorbent are taken.
 The coverage becomes full - as a result, the graph becomes flat.